MikroElektronika/mikrosdk_click_v2/clicks/isoadc6/details.md

 ---
-# ISO ADC 6 click
+# ISO ADC 6 Click

 > ISO ADC 6 Click is a compact add-on board that contains an eight-channel isolated ADC.
 This board features the AD7124-8, an 8-channel, low noise, low power, 24-bit, sigma-delta ADC from Analog Devices.
 The ADC has a programmable gain array (PGA) that allows gains of 1, 2, 4, 8, 16, 32, 64, and 128.
 Additionally, the ADC contains a 2.5V reference, which can be used with reference buffers, along with the externally applied references.
 The host MCU is isolated from the ADC by the ADuM341E, a 5kVrms quad digital isolator from Analog Devices.